xma711/notebook/math/interpolation/README.md

 Cubic spline
 ---------------------------

-One explanation from wikipedia (https://en.wikiversity.org/wiki/Cubic_Spline_Interpolation) seems easier to understand.
+One explanation from Wikipedia (https://en.wikiversity.org/wiki/Cubic_Spline_Interpolation) seems easier to understand.
 For each [x{i-1}, xi], we want to find a Ci(x) such that Ci = ai + bi x + ci x^2 + di x^3, which is a cubic function.
 It can be seen that it is like a piecewise polynomial fitting.